 Apply for Business Licenses and Permits

-- Business license: There isn’t a general business license in Minnesota, but some cities require businesses to obtain licensing before they can start.
+- Business license: Minnesota does not have a general business license, but some cities require businesses to obtain licensing before they can start.

-- Professional license: Certain services in Minnesota, such as barbershops, accountants, salons, and others, must be licensed.
+- Professional license: Certain services, such as barbershops, accountants, salons, and others, must be licensed in Minnesota.

-- Sales tax permit: To sell products and certain services, a sales tax permit from the Minnesota Department of Revenue will be necessary.
+- Sales tax permit: A Minnesota sales tax permit from the Minnesota Department of Revenue is necessary to sell products and certain services.

 File the Minnesota LLC Annual Renewal

-LLCs are required to file an annual report every December 31st with the Minnesota Secretary of State.
+LLCs are required to file an annual report with the Minnesota Secretary of State every December 31st.
 Unlike most states, the annual filing fee is $0.

 Minnesota LLC FAQs